 Gender and Family in Latin America (U. Scranton)

-Lower-division seminar on the history of gender and sexuality in Latin America.
+Lower-division seminar on the history of gender and sexuality in the Americas.

 The Craft of the Historian (U. Scranton)